codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 #### Sorting

-Now the elements are in a proper heap, but they are not necessarily sorted (the heap property only guarantees that every parent node is greater than its childrens, we know nothing about the relations of elements on different branches!).
+Now the elements are in a proper heap, but they are not necessarily sorted (the heap property only guarantees that every parent node is greater than its children's, we know nothing about the relations of elements on different branches!).
 We will collect the largest elements at the end of our array in a sorted state, and store the other elements in a heap at the front of our array.
 At start, we have no large elements at the end, and the heap at the front occupies all space.
 We will denote the size of the heap with heapsize, this is array.length at the beginning, and we will decrement it by one at each iteration step.